Custody

 Courts in TN strongly encourage such settlements as they tend to lead to better compliance and less conflict between the parties once the divorce has been finalized.

-How to Get Emergency Custody in TN
+Steps to Obtain Emergency Custody in Tennessee

 You can file a Petition for Order of Protection for temporary emergency custody in Tennessee.
 You can file this petition if you believe your child is in danger of being harmed or removed from the state.